chrishayuk/chuk-mlx/README.md

 TODO
 --------
-1 - update calvin batch sample to be a llama 2 based one 1 - models unit testing
+2 - download and test the current list of supported models 1 - support temperature, parameters etc for inference 1 - update calvin batch sample to be a llama 2 based one 1 - models unit testing
-2 - download and test the current list of supported models

 1 - clean up fine tune batching docs
 1 - attempt to fine tune calvin scale